OpenDevEd/gdrive/README.md

 ```
 ~/.config/Bgdrive/credentials.json
 ```
 Please read the Google Drive API v3 docs to figure out how to do that.
+You can find detailed instructions in the [Google Drive API with Python Part I: Set Up Credentials](https://medium.com/swlh/google-drive-api-with-python-part-i-set-up-credentials-1f729cb0372b) article.

 The script has links to the API docs in it.
 # Options